Oldranda1414/PPS-23-CGE/docs/introduction/index.md

     has player called "Andrea"
     has player called "Filippo"
     has player called "Leonardo"
+    players have a number of cards equals to 5

 Game players have 3 cards in hand
 Game players have random cards in hand